nanasysim/assignment-1/README.md

 * `<region>`: The region where you want to create the image (e.g., `sfo3`)
 * `<distro name>`: The name of the distribution (e.g., `Arch Linux`)

-For this instance, run this command
+For this instance, run this command:
 ```
 doctl compute image create test-image --image-url https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545/Arch-Linux-x86_64-cloudimg-20240915.263127.qcow2 --region sfo3 --image-distribution "Arch Linux"
 ```